JoaoZati/backtesting_walkfoward/README.md

 # backtesting_walkfoward
-This is a python library to make backtesting easy and flexible way with numba velocity.
-This have walkfoard enabled!
+This is a python library to make backtesting and walkfoward testing with financial data.

+You can see how to use in exemples

 [![Build Status](https://app.travis-ci.com/JoaoZati/backtesting-numba.svg?branch=main)](https://app.travis-ci.com/JoaoZati/backtesting-numba)
 [![Updates](https://pyup.io/repos/github/JoaoZati/backtesting-numba/shield.svg)](https://pyup.io/repos/github/JoaoZati/backtesting-numba/)